searls/rubbycop/manual/configuration.md

 The optional `inherit_gem` directive is used to include configuration from one or more gems external to the current project.
-This makes it possible to inherit a shared dependency's RuboCop configuration that can be used from multiple disparate projects.
+This makes it possible to inherit a shared dependency's RubbyCop configuration that can be used from multiple disparate projects.

 Configurations inherited in this way will be essentially *prepended* to the